Öyle Bir Geçer Zaman ki: Plot

-The series is set in 1967 and revolves around the Akarsu family.
+The series is inspired by its writer's own life and is set in 1967 and revolves around the Akarsu family.
 Ali Akarsu is the patriarch of the family and works as a seaman and the captain of a ship.
 He is married to Cemile and they have 4 children: Berrin, a law student at Istanbul University, Aylin and Mete, who are high school students, and 5-year-old Osman.
 When Ali goes on one of his many trips, he begins an affair with a Dutch woman named Caroline and that leads to the disintegration of the Akarsu family.
 When Caroline comes to Turkey uninvited, Cemile wounds her by stabbing and goes to jail.
 Caroline is hospitalized and from her hospital bed she sets her terms: Ali must get a divorce from Cemile in order for Caroline to drop charges against Cemile and release her from jail.
 Caroline moves in with Ali.
 Without any money to sustain themselves, Cemile and her children get evicted from their house.
 Ali lets Cemile and the children live in the unfinished house in Zeytinli, while setting obstacles for Cemile for finding a job.
 However Ali's mother, Hasefe, gives her total support to Cemile and helps her on daily basis.

 Mete, the oldest son, sets the house on fire and Ali refuses to pay alimony to Cemile with the excuse of house restoration.
 Mete gets jailed for arson and beaten in jail.
 Ali demands the youngest son, Osman, to live with him and Caroline, in order to drop the charges against Mete and set him free.
 Osman gets abused by Caroline, and almost drowns in the sea while Ali was procrastinating.
 Fortunately, Ali's acquaintance "The Fisherman" sees the child in the water and rescues Osman.
 Osman returns to live with his mother because of Ali's inability to take care of the boy.
 There, the family friendship with "The Fisherman" blossoms.
 He falls in love with Cemile and asks her to marry him.
 Ali gets crazily jealous and promises to kill him if he doesn't back off.